 - 1. The Core theme, Being Human, is studied by all Philosophy students.
 It engages with ideas such as whether humans possess free will, what it means to have a personal identity, and the notion of humanity as rational or irrational beings. - 2.
 The optional topic (for HL and SL) is Ethics.
 This topic asks students to consider whether there is a way to perfect the art of ethical decision making. - 3.
 The HL additional optional theme is the Philosophy of Religion which considers philosophical arguments for the existence of God, religious language and experience. - 4.
 All students write a 2000-word essay, using a title they design themselves from a stimulus.
-They also study the set text Charles Taylor's The Ethics of Authenticity which requires students to consider the ideal of authenticity and whether it can be attained. - 5.
+They also study the set text be attained. - 5.
 Higher Level students are also able to engage with an extension task that asks them to explore 'Philosophy and contemporary issues' including technology and the environment.